Therapeutic Horticulture Practitioner (THP)

 The Therapeutic Horticulture Practitioner (THP) registration recognizes professionals with education in horticultural therapy and practical work experience providing therapeutic horticulture services.

-Once you gain additional training and hours, you can upgrade to HTR (Horticultural Therapist-Registered).
+Once you gain additional training and hours, you can upgrade to HTR (Horticultural Therapist-Registered) or apply for the HT-BC (Horticultural Therapist- Board Certified).

-The application form does not save your progress.
-Please gather all required documents and set aside 30–45 minutes to complete your application session.
-Review the checklist below before beginning.
+Please note: the application does not save your progress.
+Please gather all required documents and 45-minutes to complete the application.

-- Current AHTA Membership: You must be an Associate Level I or Associate Level II member in year 3 or beyond
+• Current AHTA Membership: You must be an Associate Level I or Associate Level II member completed with year 2

 Educational Requirements for THP